 Adult Scoliosis Tests

-When you have back pain or numbness if your legs, your doctor may test for degenerative scoliosis.
-She’ll ask questions about where it hurts and if anything makes the pain better or worse.
-She’ll also look closely at your spine, shoulders, and hips as you stand and move.
+When you have back pain or numbness in your legs, your doctor may test for degenerative scoliosis.
+They’ll ask questions about where it hurts and if anything makes the pain better or worse.
+They’ll also look closely at your spine, shoulders, and hips as you stand and move.
 You may be asked to lean forward or from side to side.

-X-rays to test for degenerative scoliosis need to show all parts of the spine, as well as your hips and pelvis.
+X-rays to test for degenerative scoliosis need to show all parts of your spine, as well as your hips and pelvis.
 Your doctor will examine the images for alignment, curvature, and balance.